 This procedure does not affect your menstrual cycle.
 It can be done at any time, including after childbirth or in combination with another abdominal surgical procedure, such as a C-section.
 It is possible to reverse a tubal ligation, but reversal requires major surgery and isn’t always effective.

-Why is Tubal Ligation done?
+Why Is Tubal Ligation Done?

 Tubal ligation isn’t appropriate for everyone.
 Your doctor at Professional Gynecological Services will make sure you fully understand the risks and benefits of this procedure.
 The doctor may also talk to you about other options, such as hysteroscopic sterilization.
-Hysteroscopic sterilization involves placing a small coil or other insert into the fallopian tubes through the cervix.
+Hysteroscopic sterilization involves placing a small coil or other inserts into the fallopian tubes through the cervix.
 The insert causes scar tissue to form and seal off the tubes.

-How is Tubal Ligation done?
+How Is Tubal Ligation Done?

 Tubal ligation is usually done with a laparoscope, which is a thin tube equipped with a camera lens and light, under short-acting general or regional anesthesia.
 It can be done: